 - Students who have been part of a previous Global Health Scholars – Graduate cohort are not eligible to apply.

 - Each year the Global Health Scholars – Graduate program supports students from a wide variety of disciplines representative of the diversity found under the umbrella of global health.
-This includes, but is not limited to, medicine, nursing, health sciences, nutrition, rehabilitation, law, social sciences, engineering, epidemiology, population and public health, and health policy.
+This includes, but is not limited to: medicine, nursing, health sciences, nutrition, rehabilitation, law, social sciences, engineering, education, agriculture, epidemiology, population and public health, and health policy.

 - Projects can entail field-based or lab-based work conducted in an international setting (LMIC country) or in Northern Canada (indigenous health).
 The work must relate to the student’s thesis or graduation requirements.